IgniteUI/igniteui-docfx/en/components/treeGrid/treegrid_aggregations.md

 ### Implementation

 In this sample we have created a pipe class called `TreeGridGroupingPipe` which groups the tabular data by the **"Category"**, **"Type"** and **"Contract"** fields.
-The resulted hierarchy is displayed in the newly created **"Categories"** column.
+The resulting hierarchy is displayed in the newly created **"Categories"** column.
 The pipe also calculates aggregated values for the generated parent rows for the **"Price"**, **"Change"** and **"Change(%)"** columns.
 For more information on how this pipe works you can take a look at the `TreeGridGroupingPipe` class in the `tree-grid-grouping.pipe.ts` file.
 The pipe is completely configurable so you could copy and re-use it in your own project.

 Here is an example of how to use the pipe in the template: